BoDonkey/tribal-drum-game/Game Mechanics/Various ideas for Sammi.md

 **Spirit-Assisted Workstations**

--   Small haldi spirits gather at natural power spots
+-   Small veridian spirits gather at natural power spots

 -   They lend their abilities to help shape materials